-The application of the science and art of engineering in matters which are relates to the justice system, comprehensive of substitute dispute resolution is called forensic engineering. as an in depth, FSP 204 course description includes the introduction to forensic engineering, structural distress, mechanics and force system, newton’s laws and equilibrium, conservation principles, properties of area, structures, mechanics or strength of material, wind damage, snow, hail and rain, stresses on cylindrical pressure vessels and load analysis on pilings.
+The application of the science and art of engineering in matters which are related to the justice system, comprehensive of substitute dispute resolution is called forensic engineering.
+The module description includes the introduction to forensic engineering, role and duties of engineer, qualification to be an expert, ethical and professional responsibilities assigned to them.

 Vehicular accidents are the common type of cases in India and other countries.
 The issues in contesting motorized accidents involve speeds, airbag disposition, seatbelt usage, failure vehicle components, visibility etc. Module will introduce you to introduction, falls, skid marks and impacts and crush energy dissipation.

 Vehicular accidents reconstruction is the scientific procedure of examining, investigating, and illustration, conclusions about the accidental events during a vehicle crash.
 Module structure covers the vehicle accidents reconstruction using basic energy analysis techniques, limitation of some evaluation techniques, advantages of the energy method, the fundamental principle of the energy method, kinetic energy, friction energy dissipation, changes in elevation, energy dissipation by crushing, energy dissipation by rollovers or flips and future accidents reconstruction problems.

 MODULE 5 – THE CLASSICAL SCIENTIFIC METHOD TO ACCIDENT’S RECONSTRUCTION